All About Multiple Myeloma

-There are a specific set of criteria for the diagnosis of multiple myeloma, to help distinguish it from other blood disorders that have similar characteristics to multiple myeloma, such as MGUS, smoldering myeloma, primary amyloidosis, and metastatic carcinoma.
+There is a specific set of criteria for the diagnosis of multiple myeloma to help distinguish it from other blood disorders that have similar characteristics to multiple myeloma, such as MGUS, smoldering myeloma, primary amyloidosis, and metastatic carcinoma.
 A combination of the tests discussed above may be necessary to make a diagnosis.

 For a diagnosis of active (symptomatic) multiple myeloma to be made, all of the following criteria must be met:

 - >10 bone marrow plasma cells or biopsy proven bony or extramedullary plasmacytoma.

 - And any one or more of the following

 - Calcium >/25 mmol/L (>1mg/dL) higher than the upper limit of normal of >2.75mmol/L(>11mg/dL)

 - Renal (kidney) insufficiency (creatinine >2 mg/dL) [>177 μmol/L] or creatine clearance <40mL/min